Dog Skin Allergy Spray that Prevents and Relieves Itchy Atopic Skin Allergies

 “Regarding application, I use your guidelines but would add that priority should go to contact and hairless areas of the dog’s body; so paws, tummy, groin, armpits and ears (hairless area often exposed to environmental allergens) and any skin folds that a specific patient may have e.g. around the vulva or on the face as with most brachycephalic breeds.

-For a rule of thumb, we would say two applications per day for the first few days then reducing to one, then reducing to ‘as needed’.
+As a rule of thumb, we say two applications per day for the first few days then reduce to one, then reduce to ‘as needed’.

-How much to spray on each time is again dependent on the severity of the condition (& size of dog).
+How much to spray on each time is again dependent on the severity of the condition (and size of the dog).
 There is about 200 sprays from each 300ml bottle so there is no need for the owner to hold back (and no negative effect from the sprays).